iknowjason/CMLab/files/chef/chef-lab-guide.md

 ## Setup

+This lab guide was adapted from the Linode guide here:  https://www.linode.com/docs/guides/how-to-install-chef-on-ubuntu-20-04/
+For this implementation, we have combined the chef server and chef workstation onto the lin1 system.

 ### Chef Master Server

 In this section, you'll set up the Chef Server on your Linux master server.